astronomer/docs/software/telescope.md

 ---
 title: 'Observe Airflow environments with Telescope'
 id: telescope
-description: Use the Telescope CLI to collect Airflow metrics and usage for Astronomer.
+description: Use the Telescope CLI to collect Airflow metrics and usage data for Astronomer.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

 [Telescope](https://github.com/astronomer/telescope) is a CLI developed by Astronomer for generating additional metrics from your Airflow environments.
-It connects directly to Airflow and generates snapshots of your usage and configurations at various points in time.
-Astronomer uses this information to troubleshoot your environments.
+It connects directly to Airflow and generates snapshots of your usage and configurations at different times.
+This information can help Astronomer support diagnose and resolve issues in  your environments.

 Telescope assumes your current permissions whenever you run a command.
-If these permissions, Telescope can observe your Airflow environments at a given point in time.
-Based on what it observes, Telescope generates a report which you can share with Astronomer support.
+If you have the correct permissions, Telescope can observe your Airflow environments for a specific period and then generate a report that you can share with Astronomer support.

-Astronomer requests that you observe your Deployments with telescope at least once per month.
-You can additionally observe local projects running with the Astro CLI for troubleshooting purposes.
+Astronomer recommends that you observe your Deployments with Telescope at least once a month.
+When required to assist with troubleshooting, you can observe local projects running with the Astro CLI.

 ## Prerequisites

-To observe a local with Telescope, you need:
+To observe a local project with Telescope, you need:

 - `docker exec` permissions.
 - Access to `docker.sock`.